gpbl/react-day-picker/website/docs/api/interfaces/propsvalues.md

 • `Optional` **toDate**: *undefined* \| Date

-The day to end the calendar.
+The latest day to end the month navigation.

 ___